fidalgo/fidalgo.github.io/_posts/2018-05-14-git-commits-and-history.md

 **72 char lines**

--   `git log` does not do any special special wrapping of the commit messages.
-With an 80 char terminal, we'll have to have room for identation.
+-   `git log` does not do any special wrapping of the commit messages.
+With an 80 char terminal, we'll have to have room for indentation.
 -   GitHub/GitLab don't break lines
 -   An exception to this rule can be applied when quoting something or other text with a _special_ formatting.

 **Use of the imperative**

-Because it matches  with commit messages generated by commands like `git merge` and `git revert` and consistency is a odd thing.
+Because it matches  with commit messages generated by commands like `git merge` and `git revert` and consistency is an odd thing.

 ## Useful tips for a sane commit history

 **Never user git commit -m**

-  This way, you will ever have an proper editor window
+  This way, you will ever have a proper editor window

 **Never mix two changes in the same commit**

   If your commit addresses one issue, solve that issue in only one commit, if you need other changes, add as much commit messages as you need.
-For example if an issue needs an updated on you dependencies, add one commit to update it and then another to address the issue.
+  For example, if an issue needs an updated on your dependencies, add one commit to update it and then another to address the issue.
 Remember that in Git history, like the real world, order is important.

 **Make sure every commit is green**

   Every commit should pass you CI,

-**Use squash and fixup**
+**Use squash and fix up**

 By the sum of the previous two, sometimes we need to have intermediary commits with smaller changes or experiments.
-It's OK to have them, but remember to squash or fixup them, before the Pull/Merge Request.
+It's OK to have them, but remember to squash or fix up them, before the Pull/Merge Request.

 ## Bonus content